makhidkarun/traveller_pyroute/readme.md

 The trade rules are from [GURPS Traveller: Far trader](http://www.sjgames.com/traveller/fartrader/).
 These rules are based on a gravity trade model.
 Each world is given a weight called the World Trade Number (WTN) calculated from population, starport, and other factors.
 For each pair of worlds a Bilateral Trade (BTN) number is generated based upon the two WTNs, and adjusted for distance and other factors.

 The routes followed for trade are created by the shortest path algorithms from [NetworkX](http://networkx.github.io/), a library for managing graphs.
+You will need version 1.9 or later for the Unicode handling.

 The final output, the map of trade routes, is created by [PyPDFLite](https://github.com/katerina7479/pypdflite).
-You will need version 0.1.22 or later to include the ellipse and text rotation features.
+You will need version 0.1.35 or later to include the ellipse and text rotation features.

 You can install both of these libraries using pip: